J.G. Boswell Company

-Rick Burnes is currently the Chief Operating Officer for Agriculture Capital Management, which is a sustainability-driven agriculture and food investment firm that manages assets to create a vertically integrated enterprise that grows, packs and markets high-value produce.
-Prior to his current position, Rick spent more than 18 years working for The Wonderful Company in the almond, pistachio,citrus, pomegranate, wine and grapevine sectors.
-Most recently he was president of Wonderful Nurseries based in Wasco.
-Prior to Wonderful, Rick worked for Bolthouse Farms in various management roles.
-He is a graduate of California State University, Bakersfield as well as an alumnus of Class 41 of Ag Leadership where he served as president for his class.
+Rick recently returned to Bolthouse Farms, now a part of Campbell Fresh, to assume management of their fresh carrot operations.
+Prior to his current position, he was the Chief Operating Officer for Agriculture Capital Management, which is a sustainability-driven agriculture and food investment firm.
+Previously, Rick spent more than 18 years working for The Wonderful Company in the almond, pistachio, citrus, pomegranate, wine and grapevine sectors.
+He was also president of Wonderful Nurseries based in Wasco.
+He is a graduate of California State University, Bakersfield as well as an alumnus of Class 41 of the Ag Leadership Program.

 D.M.
 Camp & Sons